MichaelCurrin/next-quickstart/README.md

 ## About

-This is a static website built on Next.js, which is a framework build on React.
+This is a static website built on Next.js, which is a framework built on React.

 Next.js is "The React Framework for Production".